christiangenco/christiangenco.github.io/_posts/2014-04-02-macbook-developer-setup.md

 I hope this helps to make you as productive as possible on your Mac!

 **2016-02-09 Update**: If you enjoyed this list, check out this [similar compilation of developer tools by hacker Samy Kamkar(http://samy.pl/tools).
 [Samy's website](http://samy.pl/) also has some neat stuff.

+---

+If you're more command line inclined, I recommend [this 2012 article about using tmux, vim, and zsh together](http://www.drbunsen.org/the-text-triumvirate/).